A Mediterranean Diagon Alley, Port'Alba is an atmospheric porthole into the centro storico, best experienced on weekday afternoons....

-Focussed on top-quality ingredients and artisinal producers, 'The Taste Room' offers a trendy ground-floor 'cheese bar', a more-formal...
+Focussed on top-quality ingredients and artisinal producers, this foodie address offers a trendy ground-floor 'cheese bar', a...

 Piazza Dante information

-Below it all, the Dante metro station doubles as a cutting-edge art space, with installations from some art-world heavyweights.
-As you head down on the escalator, look up and catch Joseph Kosuth's Queste Cose Visibili (These Visible Things) above you.
+Below it all, the Dante metro station doubles as a contemporary-art space, with installations from some art-world heavyweights.
+As you head down on the escalator, look up and catch Joseph Kosuth's Queste cose visibili (These Visible Things) above you.
 Eye-squintingly huge and neon, it's an epic quotation from Dante's Il Convivio .
 Along the wall at the bottom of the escalator you'll find artist Jannis Kounellis's renegade train tracks running over abandoned shoes.
-Right behind you, above the second set of escalators, sits Intermediterraneo, Michelangelo Pistoletto's giant mirror map of the Mediterranean Sea.
+Right behind you, above the second set of escalators, sits Intermediterraneo , Michelangelo Pistoletto's giant mirror map of the Mediterranean Sea.